Marketcircle/AXElements/docs/AXElements.markdown

     AX::Application.application_with_bundle_identifier 'com.apple.mail'

 ## Concepts

 The important thing to note from the previous section is the idea of changing state and then verifying it.

+Because of the way that things change, it is easy to keep accidentally keep a reference to an object that no longer exists.
+The safest thing to do would be to not cache anything.
+AXElements does not provide a facility for cache invalidation and elements will almost always be invalidated after performing actions.

 ## Mouse Stuff